OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/toolbar.markdown

 />
 ```

-The three sections are layed out using flexbox in order to ensure good behavior across different screen sizes and platforms.
+The three sections are using flexbox in order to ensure good behavior across different screen sizes and platforms.

 #### Toolbar buttons